 The extended-curriculum – this encompasses the learning and experiences that takes place outside of lesson time.
 This involves exposure to cultural and sporting activities, opportunities for personal enrichment, and engagement with the wider world and their own citizenship.
 This is the content that helps to add character and personality to a school’s framework.

 Details of the curriculum intent, design and delivery for each subject (including curriculum maps) can be downloaded from our subjects pages.
-However, these details can also be downloaded from the documents below.
+However, these details can also be downloaded from the document below.

 At Harris Academy Battersea, our vision is ‘to develop aspirational young people to thrive in a changing world.’
 In order to enable this, we have high aims for our curriculum.
-We aim for our curriculum to be one that:
+We aim for our curriculum to be one where all pupils: